snowyaya/snowyaya/README.md

 * 📚   Recent reading: Philip Fisher

 <details>
-  <summary>Some other achievements about me~e~e</summary>
+  <summary>Some other achievements about me~e~e~</summary>
   <br>

 * 💖   Be proud of UVA & UPenn. 🐾 Proud WaHoo & Quaker.
 Love Algorithms.
 * 🎉   Been a math teacher at **AMHS** (top 1 high school in the US) for 3 years.
-* 📚   Recent reading: A Wander Walk Down Wall Street, Reminiscences of A Stock Operator
+* 📚   Recent reading: Philip Fisher, A Wander Walk Down Wall Street, Reminiscences of A Stock Operator